bjlkeng/bjlkeng.github.io/source/posts/autoregressive-autoencoders.rst

     Now if we assume that the variance is the same fixed value for all our data points, then the only parameter we're optimizing for is :math:`\mu`.
-So adding and multiplying by a bunch of constants to our main expression doesn't change the optimal (highest probability) point so we can just simplify it (when optimizing) and still get the same point solution:
+So adding and multiplying a bunch of constants to our main expression doesn't change the optimal (highest probability) point so we can just simplify it (when optimizing) and still get the same point solution: